ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 {: note}

 1. Create a custom resource called `OcsCluster`.
 Save one of the following custom resource definition files on your local machine and edit it to include the name of the custom storage class that you created earlier as the `monStorageClassName` and `osdStorageClassName` parameters.
 For more information about the `OcsCluster` parameters, see the [parameter reference](#ocs-vpc-param-ref).

+  **Multizone clusters** To use a metro `retain` storage class like `ibmc-vpc-block-metro-retain-10iops-tier` to create your OCS storage cluster, you must [create a custom storage class](/docs/openshift?topic=openshift-vpc-block#vpc-customize-storage-class) with the same specifications as the metro `retain` class that you want to use.
+For more information, see the [Limitations](/docs/openshift?topic=openshift-ocs-storage-cluster-setup#ocs-limitations).
+  {: important}

   **Example custom resource definition for installing OCS on all worker nodes in a VPC cluster**
   ```yaml